The definitive guide to error handling in Rust

 - It's god-awful at providing structured data for an error handler to act on.

-If you would like consumers of your error – whether they're error handlers in your own application or users of your library – to be able to dynamically change their program's behavior based on the details of an error, don't use Box<dyn Error>
+If you would like consumers of your error – whether they're error handlers in your own application or users of your library – to be able to dynamically change their program's behavior based on the internal details of an error, don't use Box<dyn Error>

 .